Back

 • Dog, Cat or other Pet Food ⛔ Sadly no

 • Food or beverage AND I prominently sell drinkware. flatware or other physical products that complement my food or beverage products ⛔ Sadly no based on our research.
-You should ask a lawyer to see if you have options.
+Consult with an attorney to see if you have options.

-• “Functional” food or beverages that don’t contain supplements but contain probiotics or other health claims / positioning 🤔 UNCLEAR, this is a gray area — contact a lawyer
+• “Functional” food or beverages that don’t contain supplements but contain probiotics or other health claims / positioning 🤔 UNCLEAR, this is a gray area — contact an attorney

-• Mostly sell food but I have a very small merchandise section on my store 🤔 MAYBE, this is a gray area — contact a lawyer
+• Mostly food but I have a very small merchandise section on my store 🤔 MAYBE, this is a gray area — contact an attorney

-• Exclusively food for human consumption 🎉 Probably YES but check with your lawyer
+• Exclusively food for human consumption 🎉 Probably YES but check with your attorney

-• Exclusively coffee beans for human consumption 🎉 Probably YES but check with your lawyer
+• Exclusively coffee beans for human consumption 🎉 Probably YES but check with your attorney

-• Exclusively beverages for human consumption 🎉 Probably YES but check with your lawyer
+• Exclusively beverages for human consumption 🎉 Probably YES but check with your attorney

 What happens if I'm exempt?

-Check with your lawyer on how to best document your exemption.
+Check with your attorney on how to best document your exemption.
 If you qualify for an exemption you will not need to register or provide a deposit.

 FAQs